Alaska Hiking, Glaciers, and Kayaking

 *Explorer Chick reserves the option to modify trip itineraries at the discretion of your tour director as necessary due to weather, conditions, illness, injury, group dynamics, or other unforeseen incidents.

 - 2 days/1 nights in a Wilderness Lodge.
 Shared, 2 Explorer Chicks per room.
-Boutique Lodge is family owned and operated with simple twin rooms, a big grassy outdoor area with big mountain views, fire ring, and a hot tub.
+Boutique Lodge is family owned and operated with simple twin rooms, a big grassy outdoor area with big mountain views and fire ring.

 - 4 days/3 nights in River Lodge Cabins located in Wrangell-St. Elias National Park.
 Shared 3 per cabin.
 Dry cabins equipped with 1 Queen and 2 Twins in the loft assigned at random.
 Toilets and Showers are a short walk away to the main lodge.
 River, mountain, and glacier views from your cabin porch, bonfire pit, sauna.

 - 3 days/2 Nights in a Valdez hotel.
 Shared 2 Explorer Chicks per room.
-Newly remodeled, high-end hotel with an indoor swimming pool and exercise room.
+Newly remodeled hotel with an indoor swimming pool and exercise room.
 Rooms equipped with a television, microwave, mini-fridge, and coffee maker.
 Coin-op laundry on site.

 - Scenic bush plane flight over volcanos and glaciers to McCarthy over Wrangell-St. Elias National Park.